densongeorge/selectiveRepeat-Using-SocketProgramming/README.md

 # selectiveRepeat-Using-SocketProgramming

-Compile as makefile all
+Compile as : makefile all

-run as ./server first
+run as : ./server

 and then in a different cmd ./client

 Description: